Autoworkers strike cut Ford sales by 100,000 vehicles and cost company $1.7 billion in profits

 The UAW strike began Sept.
 15, targeting assembly plants and other facilities at Ford, General Motors and Jeep maker Stellantis.
 The strike ended at Ford on Oct.
 25.

-Lawler said the company is committed to its strategy of disciplined capital allocation to generate strong growth and profitability.

-Shares of Ford rose 1.1% to $10.71 in trading before Thursday’s opening bell.
-They are down more than 20% in the past year.
+Shares of Ford fell almost 3% to $10.29 in midday trading Thursday.
+They are down more than 25% in the past year.

-Ford plans to release fourth-quarter and full-year financial results on Feb.
-6.

 Ford, as well as rivals General Motors and Jeep maker Stellantis, agreed to new contracts with the UAW that raise top assembly plant worker pay by about 33% by the time the deals expire in April of 2028.
 The new contracts also ended some lower tiers of wages, gave raises to temporary workers and shortened the time it takes for full-time workers to get to the top of the pay scale.